AlexeyPopovUA/stacktrace-remapper/README.md

 ##Usage

+Help

+`node . -h`

 Usage with cmd parameters:

+`node . -m "path to the source map" -s "inlined stack trace"`

 // todo Currently is not working.
 Have no idea how to use cmd with multiline parameters **conviniently**

-`node . -m "path to the source map" -s "inlined stack trace"`

 Usage with config file: